ForksTwo/ForksTwo/README.md

 But the reason why I marked it on the map and put a section here is because people think I am and I actually like that people think I'm someone else

 #### Docks
-I'm not usually there but I am there when I want a big crowd.
+I'm not usually there but I am there when I want a big crowd or somewhere to join in.

 ### Pony Town quotes Hall-of-Fame (My picks)
+**First of all, we don't do this for fun**<br>
+**We do this because I'm a little concerned that the devs aren't taking their GOOD players seriously, and pt is full of toxic players.
+I've been told to shut up and kill myself many times when I didn't do anything**<br>

-If one of the people in these quotes is you then contact me to remove it and start saying this stuff in your private chat or never try to say it at all... but only if we're around of course haha
+If you're contained in this list and know someone in this list you can always contact me to remove it and start saying these types of stuff in your private chat or never try to say it at all... but only if we're around of course

+(Don't be scared to contact me, I won't directly bring it up and make fun of whenever I see you again)

 ```text
 01:37 AM[papa smurf] im gonna pee on ur welcome rugs